 The Worship Of The Roman Goddess Diana In Ephesus

 Ephesus was the centre of the worship of the Roman goddess Diana (Greek: Artemis), whose temple and shrine were among the largest in the Roman empire and did a roaring trade in silver idols of the goddess.

 Paul's early evangelistic activities provoked a riot because the silversmiths were losing some of their lucrative trade.
 Paul's friends Gaius and Aristarchus were dragged into the theatre (above) and threatened with death at the hands of wild animals (ACTS 19:23-41).

 Photo: © R A Taylor

 Paul left the young Timothy to pastor a thriving fellowship of Christians in Ephesus.
-He also had to deal with persecution and the pressures to conform to the demands of the Imperial Cult (1 THESSALONIANS 3:2-5) as well as the worship of Diana.
+He also had to deal with persecution and the pressures to conform to the demands of the cult of the Roman Emperor (1 THESSALONIANS 3:2-5) as well as the worship of Diana.

 Church tradition says Timothy died a martyr's death during the reign of the Emperor Domitian or the Emperor Nerva as he attempted to stop a pagan procession bound for the Temple of Diana.